Stratifications with respect to actions of real reductive groups: Introduction

 \textit{Let $\liea_+$ be a positive Weyl chamber for the $K$-action on $\liep$.
 Let $Y$ be a semi-algebraic closed $G$-stable subset of $\PP(V)$ which is irreducible (in a suitable sense).
 Then $\mup(Y)\cap\liea_+$ is a convex polytope.} \\

 The proof of this convexity result makes essential use of the stratification obtained here.

 Another related interesting simple case is where $X=Z$ is $U$-homogeneous and $G$ is a real form of $U\c$.
-Our results applied to $G$ and also to the complex reductive group $K\c$ imply Matsuki duality (\cite{Ma}) and may be viewed as a generalization of the results in \cite{Vilonen,Bremigan}.
+Our results applied to $G$ and also to the complex reductive group $K\c$ imply Matsuki duality (\cite{Ma,Vilonen,Bremigan}, see Corollary \ref{corollary:matsuki}) and may be viewed as a generalization thereof.

 Most of our results in the holomorphic non-compact case are new.
 In this setup $G$ is a complex reductive group and $X$ is a K\"ahler manifold.
 The re\-le\-vant maps are holomorphic and the quotients discussed above are K\"ahler spaces.
 In particular, a pre-stratum $S_\beta$ is $G$-equivariantly and biholomorphically identified with a holomorphic $G$-bundle over the compact complex manifold $G/G^{\beta_+}$.